-I first came across DISC analysis whilst doing a stint as a ski instructor in Canada last winter (every web designer needs a hobby right?!) and the technique helped me achieve the highest number of new private lessons booked across the adult ski school.
+I first came across DISC analysis while doing a stint as a ski instructor in Canada last winter (every web designer needs a hobby right?!) and the technique helped me achieve the highest number of new private lessons booked across the adult ski school.
 To truly understand the value of DISC analysis to the web designer and usability expert we first have to understand what on earth it is.
-Essentially, DISC analysis allows you to consider your client or clients (think website audience) as one of four possible personality types.
+Mostly, DISC analysis allows you to consider your client or clients (think website audience) as one of four possible personality types.

 To make it easier to interact with, I prefer to consider each category as resembling one of four distinct ‘birds'(!).
 You are, and equally your website’s audience is likely to be, predominantly Eagle (Decisive, strong willed & direct), or Owl (Precise, logical & quiet), or Parrot (Sociable, persuasive & enthusiastic) or Dove (Calm, caring & patient).

 What am I?
 And what Category does my Audience fit into?

 You can find out exactly what you are by taking a free online test here.* Discovering your own personality type may help you take some decisions to improve not only your websites but also your lifestyle.
 Take me; I’m an Owl (75%, Dove 25%).
 That means I am unlikely to take risks without fully comprehending the potential results.
 While a sensible approach, the consequence of my ‘natural’ deliberation, where others (think Eagles!) react quickly, is that I might ‘miss the boat’.
 Knowing I’m an Owl and understanding my weaknesses allows me to send a siren off in my brain every time a risky opportunity arises.
 I think to myself: if I spend too much time researching, might I act too late?
 I do this because I have used my Owl-like logic to identify that risk-taking is a key component of success, which is my ultimate goal.
 At times, I will mimic an Eagle if it suits me to do so.